 At its heart, Bancor Network is a series of liquidity pools.
-It is intended to serve as a decentralised and permissionless alternative to the market making schemes which provide liquidity in centralised systems.
+It is intended to serve as a decentralized and permissionless alternative to the market making schemes which provide liquidity in centralized systems.

 Put simply, its purpose is to ensure that people can make crypto-to-crypto trades faster and at lower cost.
 It builds these liquidity pools by rewarding people who make deposits into the Bancor Network pools.